ppy/osu-wiki/wiki/Skinning/FAQ/en.md

 ### Can I use a skinned element from someone else's skin?

 Yes, you can use skinning elements from other skins.
 These are called "mixed skins" or "skin mashups".
-However, **you are not allowed post these on the skinning subforum with or without permission!** You could, however, post them in your signature or me! page.
+However, **you are not allowed post these on the skinning subforum with or without permission!** You could, however, post them in your signature or me! userpage.

 The only exception to this are sounds, as they are typically harder to make.
 These can be used from other skins, even without explicit permission from the original skinner.
 It would, however, be nice of you to credit the original skinner.